adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: Aug 14 event tweak
+Last changed: Sept 10 events

 News Sources